hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/edge/extentions/test_extention/html/popup.md

 To write meaningful `pytest` tests, you *must* provide the corresponding Python code that interacts with the HTML (e.g., a JavaScript code handling events, an underlying Python script that fetches data, etc.).

 The example I've added shows a placeholder Python function (`greet`) and how tests would be written around it if it were present.
-It demonstrates the structure you should follow, including:
+It demonStartes the structure you should follow, including:

 *   **Fixture**:  A fixture (`user_data`) is used to provide data to the test functions.
 This is very common and is essential in testing complex scenarios.
 *   **Clear test function names**: The test function names (`test_greet_valid_input`, `test_greet_invalid_input`) are clear about the purpose.
 *   **Exception handling (`pytest.raises`)**: This is used correctly to test for the `ValueError` expected if a `None` is passed to `greet`.
-*   **Edge case tests**: The `test_greet_long_name` test demonstrates handling a longer name, making the test more comprehensive.
+*   **Edge case tests**: The `test_greet_long_name` test demonStartes handling a longer name, making the test more comprehensive.
 *   **Valid input**: The `test_greet_valid_input` covers the basic expected behavior.